 - Put your bonds in your tax-deferred accounts.
 Recognize this isn't a free lunch and it isn't necessarily the right thing to do at very low interest rates, but even when you're wrong, it won't matter much.

 - If you have to invest in a taxable account, the types of assets you want there include equity real estate, municipal bonds, and total market stock index funds.
-If your taxable to tax-protected ratio gets so large that you have to find another asset class to move into taxable, congratulations, you're going to be very rich.
+If your taxable-to-tax-protected ratio gets so large that you have to find another asset class to move into taxable, congratulations, you're going to be very rich.
 Quit worrying about stuff like this.

 - Max out your retirement accounts and consider Roth conversions.